GSE-CCL/scratch-parse/README.md

 # Scratch Parse
 Lists and counts the blocks of a given Scratch 3 Project JSON file, developed for the Creative Computing Lab at the Harvard Graduate School of Education.

+For more features, use the new and improved CCL Scratch Tools package here: https://github.com/GSE-CCL/scratch-tools.

 ## Setup
 1. Make sure you've installed Python 3.